We hope all of you and your families are staying healthy in this terrible time. Please STAY HOME and encourage your younger relatives to do the same.

 I began my tenure with the school system in 1984 as a science teacher at Hammond High School.
 I enjoyed working with high school students, both as a teacher and as a class advisor.
 While teaching, I collaborated with a science colleague at Mt.
 Hebron High School. to design and pilot the “independent research” program at the high school level.
 In 1985, I left the classroom to become an Assistant Principal.
 After five years as an AP at Hammond and Mt.
 Hebron high schools, I left the school setting to work as a hiring specialist and eventually Manager of Teacher Recruitment and Hiring in the Office of Human Resources.
 It was a wonderful opportunity to convince those new to the profession to join our outstanding school system.
 In 2002, I became Director of Staff Relations, working with school system and Union leadership to negotiate and implement employee contracts.
 Finally, I retired in 2015 as Chief of Staff to the Superintendent.

-Co-Vice President--Vacancy--Contact Sue or Addie if interested
+Vice President--Vacancy--Contact Sue or Addie if interested

-Co-Vice President Vacancy--Contact Sue or Addie if interested
+Budget Chairperson--Vacancy--Contact Sue or Addie if interested

 Treasurer Ellen Hill